ragnar-johannsson/toolbox/README.md

 Note that in order to use sysdig you must bind /dev from the host into the toolbox and run sysdig-probe-loader to load the relevant kernel module.
 To use the host's docker daemon from within the toolbox bind /var/run/docker.sock to /docker/docker.sock.
 See the next section for how to do this automatically.

-See the [Dockerfile](https://github.com/ragnar-johannsson/toolbox/blob/master/Dockerfile) for details on which tools are installed.
+For further details on what tools are installed, see the [Dockerfile](https://github.com/ragnar-johannsson/toolbox/blob/master/Dockerfile).

 ### Usage

-Configure the toolbox utility to use this container instead of the default one by specifying `TOOLBOX_DOCKER_IMAGE=ragnarb/toolbox` in **$HOME/.toolboxrc.
+Configure the toolbox utility to use this container instead of the default one by specifying `TOOLBOX_DOCKER_IMAGE=ragnarb/toolbox` in *$HOME/.toolboxrc*.
 See the [CoreOS documentation](https://coreos.com/docs/cluster-management/debugging/install-debugging-tools/) for details.

 Setting up the toolbox with /dev and /var/run/docker.sock bound and zsh instead of bash can done with a .toolboxrc along the lines of: